 Except these you will need all relevant soldering equipment and some silver copper wires to make bridges.

-Step 3: Design the Circuit and Make a PCB
+Step 3: Design the Circuit and Ordering the PCB

 First of all you need 20 leds arranged and soldered properly.
 If you have watched our previous video then you know the soldering is tough for this type of work.
 Even if it was possible I was reluctant to do it, also my soldering skill is horrible to be frank.
 So I logged in to Easyeda and made a simple circuit with all those leds and 5 current limiting resistors for 5 input lines.
 Then I converted the circuit to PCB and did the routing by the router tool.
 With easyEDA this kind of work gets a lot easier.
 Once the PCB design is done, I ordered the pcbs from JLCPCB and received the package in 15 days.